MrManishGiri/js-learning/README.md

 # js-learning
-A code repo to while learning javascript.
+A code repo used while learning javascript.